lucprincen/lucidian-tides/Sessions/4 - A Troubled Temple.md

 Doloris walks around the corner and sees two figures, an angry looking sea elf and a woman.
 Doloris greets the lady and asks if she is available for a chat.
 The sea elf seems to be the one that knocked over a brazier with embers a moment ago.

 The woman mentions that she isn't taking visitors at this point.
 Doloris asks to confirm if she is the lady of the temple.
 The sea elf laughs at the question.
-The woman excuses Acolyte Lyrndal's behaviour and introduces herself as Sister Pherria.
-She mentions that the real lady of the temple, Lady Sa'hea, is taken into custody for refusing a direct order of the [[Clovis Concord]].
+The woman excuses Acolyte Lyrndal's behaviour and introduces herself as [[Sister Pherria]].
+She mentions that the real lady of the temple, [[Lady Sa'hea]], is taken into custody for refusing a direct order of the [[Clovis Concord]].
 Doloris offers some help as she introduces herself to the two.
-Sister Pherria mentions that Lady Sa'hea left this morning to Port Damali to see the Grand Admiral.
+Sister Pherria mentions that Lady Sa'hea left this morning to [[Port Damali]] to see the Grand Admiral.
 She refused the invitation, so they took her by force instead.

 Doloris mentions that she wishes to vanquish the oppression in [[Nicodranas]].
-Acolyte Lyrndal scoffs at the question, sacastically asking how Doloris wants to do that.
+Acolyte Lyrndal scoffs at the question, sarcastically asking how [[Doloris]] wants to do that.
 Then Doloris mentions the Revelry.
 The two attendants of the temple give the impression that Doloris isn't the first one to make such a suggestion.

-Sister Pherria says that a couple of people came to the temple earlier and intend to use it as a smuggling route.
+[[Sister Pherria]] says that a couple of people came to the temple earlier and intend to use it as a smuggling route.
 Believes they didn't belong to the Revelry, but to the Myriad instead.
 They were way more rude and called her a sea hag, claiming that they would eventually bow to their demands.
 Doloris tries to gain their trust by offering her help, and offers to build a mutually beneficial relationship.
 Sister Pherria seems interested, but isn't too sure if it's entirely agreeable, but is open to meeting the rest of the crew to discuss it.
 Sister Pherria mentions that the Myriad intends to show up later that day with wares to smuggle through the temple's tunnels, without their explicit approval.
 Sister Pherria suggests we might be able to help out by returning to the temple later that day and confront them about their intentions.

+## Revelations at the Helm & Cloak

-At the stake-out, we decide on our next step and decide to get to the Helm & Cloak.
-We try to exit stealthily, Mal trips but T'hau catches her and masks her with his carapace turning into the same stone colour as the wall.
+The others at the stake-out location decide that they have seen enough here and decide on the next steps.
+The plan is to get to the Helm & Cloak and see what we can learn from the Golden Chain and Zhelezo folk that frequent the place.
+We try to exit the building stealthily, but Mal trips on her way out and T'hau manages to catch her, as some Golden Chain guards turn their gaze towards us.
+T'hau masks her against the building with their carapace turning into the same stone colour as the wall, until the guards turn their attention away from us.

-We head into White Cliffs, fairly nice neighbourhood second to the Opal Archways.
-Get to the Helm & Cloak, seems like three buildings combined into one.
-Four floors, two turrets.
+We manage to sneak out and head into White Cliffs, a fairly nice neighbourhood only second to the Opal Archways.
+When we get to the Helm & Cloak, we can see it looks like three buildings combined into one, with two turrets on either end.

-Terrace has a number of people still in uniform.
-Inside there are fewer people.
-Big dwarf is running the bar, almost bald, short well kept beard, tattooed knuckles in dwarven script.
-Bartender says lots of Golden Chain folks hiring rooms in the tavern, not happy with housing situation.
+The terrace has a quite number of people still in uniform, enjoying their drinks in the sun.
+We head inside to get some drinks, and see there are fewer people inside.
+Big dwarf is running the bar, he's almost bald, has a short well kept beard, and tattooed knuckles in dwarven script.
+Bartender says lots of [[Golden Chain]] folks hiring rooms in the tavern recently, as some of them are not very happy with housing situation near the vault.

-We head outside, find a table. [[Mallory Calder|Mal]] and [[T'hau]] try to pick up on some conversations.
-Mal hears a Golden Chain guard talk about a party.
+T'hau orders everyone a round of drinks and we head outside to find a free table on the terrace.
+We engage in light conversation as [[Mallory Calder|Mal]] and [[T'hau]] try to pick up on some conversations around them.
+Mal hears a [[Golden Chain]] guard talk about a party.

-Suddenly, we hear someone call out "Lou" behind us.
-Mal turns around as she recognizes the voice.
-Asks what she is doing here, mentions she died.
-Says her parents say she's dead, Mal scoffs at her parents, saying that they are liars.
-We learn Mal's actual name is Louise.
+Suddenly, we hear someone call out "Lou" behind us. [[Mal]] turns around as she recognises the voice.
+She turns around and sees a female Zhelezo guard asking what she is doing here, and mentions that Mal's parent's say she died.
+Mal scoffs at her parents, saying that they are liars.
+It is in this moment that the rest of us learn that Mal's actual name is Louise.

-Avelina asks what Mal is doing here if she is dead.
-Mal mentions that she's here on trading business.
-Avelina wears Zhelezo levery.
-Lots of activity on the sea, Restless Wharf and the Skew councillors have spewed on folk to protests.
-Golden Chain has been a great help to the Zhelezo and Concord.
-Mal's parents put in a good word for her, so she is able to work in the Open Quay.
-Avelina leaves us alone, mentions she rents a room her.
+The Zhelezo guard introduces herself as Ava to the crew, and then asks what Mal is doing here in [[Nicodranas]]. [[Mallory Calder|Mal]] mentions that she's here on trading business.
+Ava shares that work is busy, lots of Myriad activity in the city, Restless Wharf and the Skew councillors have spewed on folk to protests.
+The [[Golden Chain]] apparently has been a great help to the [[Zhelezo]] and [[Clovis Concord|Concord]].
+Mal's parents put in a good word for Ava, and is able to work in the Open Quay.
+Ava leaves us alone, mentions she rents a room her.

 As soon as the two guards who were talking about the party, we inquire about the party.
 In 12 days there is a party to celebrate the completion of the fortress / vault.